 Age Performance on SCIT gradually declines with age, but this can be controlled for by referring to the normative charts or by comparing to data obtained from prior tests by the same participant.

 Language skills Participants who lack a working knowledge of English can have difficulty understanding the written instructions for SCIT, and should not be tested unless a translator is available.

 Intoxication Performance on SCIT can be impaired in individuals with a blood alcohol concentration of 0.05 or higher.
 It is likely that other recreational, prescribed or illicit drugs will affect performance on SCIT.

 Sleepiness It is preferable to test individuals on SCIT when they feel rested and alert.
 Individuals with jetlag or acute sleep deprivation show impaired performance on SCIT.
 General tiredness does not affect performance.

 Mild cognitive impairment Individuals with mild-moderate cognitive impairment (with an MMSE score of 24 or less out of 30) find SCIT difficult and are often unable to complete the test.
 The 'Mini Mental State Exam' (MMSE) is often administered by doctors to ascertain whether a person is likely to have dementia.

 Movement disorders Individuals with severe osteoarthritis or Parkinsonian symptoms can find it difficult to press the keyboard buttons, which slows their recorded response times.

-Systemic inflammation Individuals with untreated Coeliac disease or Crohn's disease perform worse than healthy peers on the SCIT.
+Systemic inflammation Individuals with untreated coeliac disease or Crohn's disease perform worse than healthy peers on SCIT.
 It is possible that other disorders involving systemic inflammation are also associated with impaired performance.